c0dehamster/multi-step-form-redesign/README.md

 #### SPA vs routing

-While this project could be done as a single page application, I decided to use SvelteKit routing instead.
+While this project could be done as a single-page application, I decided to use SvelteKit routing instead.
 This significantly increased its level of complexity so I am not sure if it was a good idea.
 On the other hand, I learned a lot about more advanced routing options like goto() which allows to open URLs programmatically and functions to trigger certain actions before and after navigating.

 The side-effect of implementing every step as a route is some boilerplate such as imports and functions for submitting the forms.
 I did not manage to make them reusable.
-If you have suggestions how to reduce repetition in my code, please share them in the comments.
+If you have suggestions on how to reduce repetition in my code, please, share them in the comments.

 #### Form handling with Felte

-To manage form handling, I used Felte library.
+To manage form handling, I used the Felte library.
 The drawback of sticking to less popular frameworks is that the choice of supporting libraries is relatively narrow, and the information about them leaves a lot to be desired.
-However, Felte covers all the functions I needed and provides detailed documentation, so eventually I figured out how to use it.
+However, Felte covered all the functions I needed and provided detailed documentation, so eventually, I figured out how to use it.

 The design required to trigger form validation and submission upon navigating to a new page.
 Implementing this was by far the hardest part of the project.
 Fortunately, Svelte stores made state management not an issue.

 #### Active states and animations

 While most active elements on the pages have simple hover/focus states such as color change and glow, the design called for a sliding pointer to indicate the currently open page.
-I was hoping to use built-in Svelte animations but did not find anything that would suit my needs and implemented the animation from scratch.
+I was hoping to use built-in Svelte animations but did not find anything that would suit my needs so implemented the animation from scratch.

 ***

 ### Continued development

-This project highlighted many aspects of SvelteKit and TypeScript I am yet to learn.
+This project highlighted many aspects of SvelteKit and TypeScript I have yet to learn.
 However, it was a lot of work.
 I even feel a little burned out.
 Because of that, I am going to take a break from Frontend Mentor challenges and focus on other things such as web design.

 ### Useful resources